 3. Tap into their techie side.

 I already posted my packing list for the techie traveller, filled with ideas for someone who loves being on the cutting edge.
+You can also view my gift-guide for the tech-lover here.
 Getting elegant and well-reviewed gadgets can be an awesome gift.
 Some ideas: